EfratGeek/flask/README.md

 # and in other page:

-import fileService from '../service/fileService';
 export default function Download() {
     const downloadFile = () => {
        fileService.get_exe_file()
     }
     return (
         <div>
           <button className='button-download' onClick={downloadFile}>download</button>
         </div>
     );
 }
-export default new FileService

 now you can use in this button , and this will download for you a file.